 As PR assistants gain experience, they may write and edit media materials, such as press releases, newsletters, reports, and multimedia presentations.
 They may also help PR specialists develop communication strategies based on research and discussion with the client.
 Other duties may include contacting media outlets to arrange press coverage, events, and conferences, and assisting the client with speechwriting or coaching executives to deal with the media.
 The Public Relations Society of America (PRSA) notes that PR assistants may gain expertise in audio and video production, public affairs, research, or editing.

 Public relations assistants provide support and administrative to help establish and maintain a positive public image for their client.
 They typically hold a bachelor's degree with a background in communications or public relations.
-In 2018, public relations assistants earned about $39,000 per year.
+In 2019, a public relations assistant salary was about $39,000 per year.